Akkii94/projectmail/README.md

 # projectmail
 This Django Project sent event mail
+## Functionality

+- Log in
+    - via email or username & password
+- Create an account
+- Log out
+- Register

 ## Installing
 first provide mail-id and mail app paswsword in setting.py
 ### follow this steps